yusukebe/ramen-api/README.md

 ## Features

-- :star2: Support REST API and GraphQL.
+- :star2: Support REST API, GraphQL, and remote MCP.
 - :framed_picture: We can get an information of Ramen shops and their rich photos.
 - :free: Completely free.
 - :technologist: You can contribute by adding Ramen content.